Doleserpeton: Classification

-The most parsimonious tree showed that Doleserpeton is loosely classified as the sister group to the genus Amphimabus within the family Amphibamidae.
+The most parsimonious tree showed that Doleserpeton is loosely classified as the sister group to the genus Amphibamus within the family Amphibamidae.
 Character traits that support this phylogenetic classification include the following synapomorphies: bicuspid teeth, morphological similarities in larval stages, and separation between the crown and base of the tooth in its pedicellate dentition.

 Paleobiology

 Physical characteristics from fossil evidence of Doleserpeton indicate that they resembled modern newts and salamanders.
 The overall size of Doleserpeton was relatively small, with an estimated body length of 55 mm (2.165 inches) from snout to tail.
 Morphological features of Doleserpeton indicated that they were quadrupedal with elongate bodies and a lizard-like appearance.
 Their overall body morphology included short limbs protruding from a 90-degree angle, long tails, and flattened skulls with blunt snouts.
 Doleserpeton may have had smooth, granular skin to adapt to the transition from aquatic to terrestrial environments.
 Fossil evidence and classification of Doleserpeton predicted that they transitioned through metamorphic stages throughout their life, but lived primarily on terrestrial land during juvenile and adult stages.
 Like their modern amphibious relatives Lissamphibia, Doleserpeton may have had to rely on the availability of a nearby water source during reproduction and larval stages.